 - These Big Fat Fluffy Healthy Corn Muffins are a great way to incorporate spelt.

 - And these Double Chocolate Guinness Brownies are to die for!

 Oats have been leading the grain train for what seems like forever.
-Touted as one of the healthiest grains on Earth, they’re a gluten-free whole grain that offer a plethora of important vitamins, minerals, fiber and antioxidants into your diet.
+Touted as one of the healthiest grains on Earth, they’re a gluten-free whole grain that offers a plethora of important vitamins, minerals, fiber, and antioxidants into your diet.
 Health experts often recommend waking up with a bowl of oats to aid in your weight loss goals.

 - This Slow Cooker Creamy Coconut Steel Cut Oats recipe will take your morning bowl to the next level.